dothanglong2008/react-weather-app/README.md

 # API

 https://www.weatherapi.com/

+API_KEY is stored in .env file.
+It is for testing purpose only and lasts for 14 days only and will be removed from repository.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.